-Reference: CAL.
-CODE REGS. tit.
-22, § 69503.3(a)(1)(G).
+Reference: California Code of Regulations, title 22, section 69503.3(a)(1)(G).

-PFASs that degrade into PFAAs are termed PFAA precursors, and provide a significant indirect source of PFAAs to the environment (see Section 1.1 for examples of PFAA precursors).
-Degradation to PFAAs can occur for instance in the atmosphere, consumer products, landfills, or WWTPs; mainly via hydroxylation or photo-oxidation (Nielsen 2014; Prevedouros et al. 2006).
+A Candidate Chemical may degrade, form reaction products, or metabolize into other chemicals that have one or more hazard traits.
+These metabolites, degradation products, and reaction products (which may or may not be Candidate Chemicals) may cause different adverse impacts from those of the parent chemical.
+In some cases, a Candidate Chemical's degradation or reaction products or metabolites may have the same hazard trait, and may be more potent or more environmentally persistent, or both, than the parent chemical.
+In such cases, adverse impacts may be more severe, or may continue long after, the Candidate Chemical's release to the environment.
+Of the 4,730 individual PFASs or commercial PFAS mixtures identified by OECD on the global market, 4,186 likely degrade to PFAAs in the environment or biota (OECD 2018).
+PFASs that degrade into PFAAs are termed PFAA precursors and provide a significant indirect source of PFAAs to the environment (see Section 1.1 for examples of PFAA precursors).
+Degradation to PFAAs can occur, for instance, in the atmosphere, consumer products, landfills, or WWTPs, mainly via hydroxylation or photo-oxidation (Nielsen 2014; Prevedouros et al. 2006).
 The degradation half-life of PFAA precursors can range from days to centuries (Li et al. 2017; Nielsen 2014; Washington et al. 2015).

 PFAA precursors can persist in the environment and in biological compartments for various lengths of time, but eventually degrade through biotic and abiotic transformation to PFAAs, via intermediate metabolites suspected of high acute toxicity (Butt et al. 2014; D'Eon and Mabury 2007; Li and Guo 2016; Rand and Mabury 2012a; Rand and Mabury 2012b; Rand and Mabury 2013; Rand and Mabury 2014; Rand and Mabury 2016).
-Fluorotelomer-based compounds degrade (Phillips et al. 2007; Young et al. 2007) or undergo biotransformation into PFCAs (Chen et al. 2017; Kim et al. 2012a; Liu et al. 2010a; Liu et al. 2010b; Rand and Mabury 2014; Ruan et al. 2014; Russell et al. 2015; Zhao and Zhu 2017).
-The intermediates in this process include saturated and unsaturated fluorotelomer aldehydes (FTALs and FTUALs, respectively), saturated and unsaturated fluorotelomer carboxylic acids (FTCAs and FTUCAs, respectively), and n:3 acids8 (Frömel et al. 2016; Nilsson et al. 2013; Rand et al. 2014).
+Fluorotelomer-based compounds degrade (Phillips et al. 2007; Young et al. 2007) or undergo biotransformation into PFCAs (Chen et al. 2017b; Dasu and Lee 2016; Kim et al. 2012a; Lee et al. 2010; Liu et al. 2010a; Liu et al. 2010b; Rand and Mabury 2014; Royer et al. 2015; Ruan et al. 2014; Russell et al. 2015; Zhao and Zhu 2017).
+The intermediates in this process include saturated and unsaturated fluorotelomer aldehydes (FTALs and FTUALs, respectively), and saturated and unsaturated fluorotelomer carboxylic acids (FTCAs and FTUCAs, respectively) (Frömel et al. 2016; Nilsson et al. 2013; Rand et al. 2014).
+FTUCAs were detected in all 81 indoor air samples collected in 2015 during a study in China, suggesting the transformation of PFAA precursors such as FTOHs in the indoor environment (Yao et al. 2018).
+Pharmacokinetic data from rat and human studies on 6:2 FTOH revealed that, of its main metabolites, the 5:3 fluorotelomer carboxylic acid has the highest internal exposure and slowest clearance, which decreases with increasing exposure (Kabadi et al. 2018).
+The study also found that 5:3 FTCA may reach steady state following repeated exposure to 6:2 FTOH, therefore resulting in biopersistence, with potential for systemic toxicity (Kabadi et al. 2018).